-- a. judgment for Plaintiff and against Defendant; - b. damages to compensate Plaintiff for his injuries and suffering sustained as a result of the use of the Defendant's pressure cooker; - c. pre and post judgment interest at the lawful rate; - d. a trial by jury on all issues of the case; - e. for any other relief as this Court may deem equitable and just, or that may be available under the law of another forum to the extent the law of another forum is applied, including but not limited to all reliefs prayed for in this Complaint and in the foregoing Prayer for Relief.
+- a. judgment for Plaintiff and against Defendant; - b. damages to compensate Plaintiff for her injuries and suffering sustained as a result of the use of the Defendant's pressure cooker; - c. pre and post judgment interest at the lawful rate; - d. a trial by jury on all issues of the case; - e. for any other relief as this Court may deem equitable and just, or that may be available under the law of another forum to the extent the law of another forum is applied, including but not limited to all reliefs prayed for in this Complaint and in the foregoing Prayer for Relief.

-Respectfully submitted,
+Respectfully Submitted,

-JOHNSON BECKER, PLLC
+Dated: February 5, 2025 JOHNSON BECKER, PLLC